PacktPublishing/Learn-D3.js-Second-Edition/Part2/Chapter05/Tutorial/README.md

 </script>
 ```

-If you load the page in your browser, you should see the header “The largest moons” followed by the SVG viewport (which has a border, added in CSS).
+If you load the page in your browser, you should see the header **The largest moons** followed by the SVG viewport (which has a border, added in CSS).
 This is where the chart will be rendered.

 This was the initial step.
 Use the full code in [`StepByStep/1-page-setup`](../StepByStep/1-page-setup) as a starting point if you wish to code as you read.

 Now let’s load some data.

-## Step 2 - loading the data
+## Step 2: Loading the data

 The data is the most important part of your visualization.
 Textual data is typically provided in a response to an asynchronous HTTP request to a server endpoint via a URL, as we have seen in this chapter.
 Before using your data, you must have good knowledge of its structure and how to navigate the raw file and the parsed object or array to find exactly the information you need.